-On the consumer side a powerful feature of Kafka is that it allows multiple consumers to read the same messages.
-In our web page hit example above, each of the consumer applications get their own read cursor to the data and they can process the messages at their own pace, all without causing any performance issues or delays for the producer application.
+On the consumer side, a powerful feature of Kafka is that it allows multiple consumers to read the same messages.
+In our web page hit example above, each of the consumer applications gets their own read cursor to the data and they can process the messages at their own pace, all without causing any performance issues or delays for the producer application.

 Here’s what it roughly looks like:

 The Zookeeper cluster is a critical piece in keeping Kafka healthy and up and running.
 It maintains Kafka’s metadata and most importantly, a consensus between the Kafka nodes of who is doing what.

 Aiven Kafka is a fully managed service based on the Apache Kafka technology.
 Our aim is to make it as easy as possible to use Kafka clusters with the least amount of operational effort possible.
 We handle the Kafka and Zookeeper setup and operations for you, so you can focus on value-adding application logic instead of infrastructure maintenance.
 Aiven Kafka services can be launched in minutes, and we’ll ensure they remain operational, well performing, up-to-date and secure at all times.
 Nodes are automatically distributed evenly across the available availability zones in order to minimize the impact of losing any of the zones.